 Transportation infrastructure funding is another key issue, Powell said, and much of the funding for certain road and bridge projects has come from the state gas tax.
 The gas tax, however, is measured in pennies and not by percentage, and has remained the same for the last 15 years.

 Cities and counties also receive their Class B and C road monies through the gas tax.
-A proposal to switch the gas tax to a percentage is in the legislature, and Powell said it will be "cleverly crafted" by others as not being a tax increase.

 Of concern to many Park City-area restaurant owners and customers are the "intent to dine" and "separate dispensing area" parts of the Utah liquor laws.